Pension: Germany

-Officials, judges and soldiers account for 238.4 billion EUR of the expected pension expenditure of almost 478 billion EUR.
-In addition, there are legacy issues from the times of large state-owned companies: the federal government has to pay out 171 billion EUR for old-age pensions for former postal officials and 68.5 billion EUR for former railway officials.

-The problem: while the government preaches private pension provision to workers, the state itself has failed to build adequate reserves for the wave of pensions in the coming years.
-The federal government has been trying to create a cushion since 2007.
-So far, however, this has amounted to only 14 billion EUR by 2018.
-Professor Bernd Raffelhüschen criticised that the state had made high pension commitments for decades, "but initially didn't build up any reserves for a long time."

-Pensions, thus, represent a considerable burden for public budgets.
-As Professor Bernd Raffelhüschen calculated in his study in 2005, the present value of the pension burden for the federal states amounts to 1,797 billion EUR, which is larger than the Germany's total public debt.

-In various federal states, efforts are being made to secure pension expenditure by setting up pension funds for newly hired civil servants.
-Fiscal relief is, however, to be expected only when the newly hired officials retire.
-The share of tax revenue needed to supply for the pensions will increase from approximately 10% in 2001 in many federal states to over 20% in 2020.
-In the extreme case of the city-state of Hamburg, every fourth euro of income will be used to finance pensions for their retired civil servants.

 Ireland

 There is a history of pensions in Ireland that can be traced back to Brehon Law imposing a legal responsibility on the kin group to take care of its members who were aged, blind, deaf, sick or insane.
 For a discussion on pension funds and early Irish law, see F Kelly, A Guide to Early Irish Law (Dublin, Dublin Institute for Advanced Studies, 1988).
 In 2010, there were over 76,291 pension schemes operating in Ireland.

 In January 2018, a "total contributions approach" qualification system was announced, effective from March 2018, for those pensioners who reached state pension age after 1 September 2012.
 The new system requires a person to have 40 years' worth or contributions to receive the full rate and a minimum total period of paid contributions of 520 weeks with ten years' full coverage.
 The State Pension is payable from age 66 with the age being increased to 67 in 2021 and 68 in 2028.